Half-year Financial Report

 - Investment valuation and liquidity risk

 The Board reported on the principal risks and uncertainties faced by the Company in the Annual Report and Accounts for the year ended 31 March 2025.
-A detailed explanation can be found on pages 24 and 25 of the Annual Report and Accounts which is available on Foresight Group’s website at www.foresight.group or by writing to Foresight Group LLP at: The Shard, 32 London Bridge Street, London, SE1 9SG.
+A detailed explanation can be found on pages 39 to 42 of the Annual Report and Accounts, which is available on the Manager’s website www.foresight.group/strategies-funds/tax-efficient-investing/venture-capital-trusts/foresight-ventures-vct or by writing to Foresight Group LLP at The Shard, 32 London Bridge Street, London SE1 9SG.

-Since the annual report, the UK Government, as part of the November 2025 Budget, has announced a reduction in tax relief on VCT funds from 30% to 20% as of 1 April 2026.
-At the time of writing, the implications of this announcement are still being assessed, but it may result in an increase in inflows into the VCT market ahead of this change, followed by a drop in inflows from April 2026 onwards.
-The Investment Manager recognises this risk and is identifying measures to protect and grow value in the portfolio should inflows be impacted by these changes.
-The emerging risks identified in the previous report included those of climate change and geopolitical tensions.
+In the view of the Board, there have been no changes to the fundamental nature of these risks since the previous Annual Report and Accounts.
+The emerging risks identified in the previous report included those of geopolitical risk, cyber security and artificial intelligence.
 These emerging risks continue to apply and be monitored.
-The Board and the Investment Manager continue to follow all emerging risks closely with a view to identifying where changes affect the areas of the market in which portfolio companies operate.
-This enables the Investment Manager to work closely with portfolio companies, preparing them so far as possible to ensure they are well positioned to endure potential volatility.
+The Board and the Manager continue to follow all emerging risks closely with a view to identifying where changes affect the areas of the market in which portfolio companies operate.
+This enables the Manager to work closely with portfolio companies, preparing them so far as possible to ensure they are well positioned to endure potential volatility.

-The Disclosure and Transparency Rules (“DTR”) of the Financial Conduct Authority require the Directors to confirm their responsibilities in relation to the preparation and publication of the Half-Yearly Financial Report.
+The Disclosure and Transparency Rules (“DTR”) of the UK Listing Authority require the Directors to confirm their responsibilities in relation to the preparation and publication of the Half-Yearly Financial Report.

 The Directors confirm to the best of their knowledge that:

-b) The Half-Yearly Financial Report includes a fair review of the information required by DTR 4.2.7R (indication of important events during the first six months and description of principal risks and uncertainties for the remaining six months of the year)
+b) The interim management report includes a fair review of the information required by DTR 4.2.7R (indication of important events during the first six months and description of principal risks and uncertainties for the remaining six months of the year)

 c) The summarised set of financial statements gives a true and fair view of the assets, liabilities, financial position and profit or loss of the Company as required by DTR 4.2.4R

-d) The Half-Yearly Financial Report includes a fair review of the information required by DTR 4.2.8R (disclosure of related parties’ transactions and changes therein)
+d) The interim management report includes a fair review of the information required by DTR 4.2.8R (disclosure of related parties’ transactions and changes therein)

-In addition, the Annual Report includes the Company’s objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments; and its exposures to credit risk and liquidity risk.

-The Company has considerable financial resources together with investments and through the cash generated from fundraising activities.
+The Company has adequate financial resources at the period end and holds a diversified portfolio of investments.
 As a consequence, the Directors believe that the Company is well placed to manage its business risks successfully.

-The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+The Directors have reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+Thus they continue to adopt the going concern basis of accounting in preparing the half-yearly financial statements.

 |Six months ended